Talisa Dean 06/05/23

 42. Eat freshly baked scones….on a moving double decker bus.

-43. Learn all about how other kids lived at the V&A Museum Of Childhood [closed until 2024].
+43. Learn all about how other kids lived at the Young V&A.

 47. Smash skittles at All Star Lanes Holborn.
 The bowling and the candy kind.